f5devcentral/f5-big-iq-lab/docs/class6/module5/lab2.rst

 Click **Create**.

 8. Review the differences.
-Notice the following:
+BIG-IQ is going to deploy the new renamed profile and re-deploy the VIP with the new profile attached.
+Then, remove the old profile with the old name.

 - ``silo-lab-http-profile`` is removed
 - ``silo-lab-http-profile2`` is added